nishi2go/maximo-docker/README.md

    ```bash
    bash build.sh "C:/images" -c -d /images
    ```
-   Note1: This script works on Windows Subsystem on Linux.<br>
+   Note 1: This script works on Windows Subsystem on Linux.<br>
-   Note2: md5sum is required.
+   Note 2: md5sum is required.
 For Mac, install it manually - https://raamdev.com/2008/howto-install-md5sum-sha1sum-on-mac-os-x/
-3. Run containers by using the Docker Compose file to create and deploy instances:
+5. Run containers by using the Docker Compose file to create and deploy instances:
     ```bash
     docker-compose up -d
     ```
     Note: It will take 3-4 hours (depend on your machine) to complete the installation.
-4. Make sure to be accessible to Maximo login page: http://hostname/maximo
+6. Make sure to be accessible to Maximo login page: http://hostname/maximo

 ## Building IBM Maximo Asset Management V7.6 image by manually
 ------------------------------------------------------